drllama07/PlanckDB/README.md

 > Even if it is designed for learning purposes, my code might not be optimal or sufficient, especially considering my level of experience.
 Take this code with a grain of salt and be aware of the lack of thorough testing and optimization.
 I appreciate any feedback for improvement.

 ## How could someone make use out of this code ?
-> If you want to learn more about databases, I'll share the learning resources I've used and some of my experiences in the[Learning Resources](README.md/credits-and-learning-resources) section.
+> If you want to learn more about databases, I'll share the learning resources I've used and some of my experiences in the [Learning Resources](README.md/credits-and-learning-resources) section.

 > If you design small project and need a simple persistent storage.
 You can leverage and if possible adjust Planck DB for your needs.

 > Or just as a starting point for your own database implementation.

 # Installation

+***WARNING:*** For some reason, my folder containing the client code has become corrupted, and I am now unable to upload it.
+However, with some modifications, the client.rs file should still be able to handle the job.
+I sincerely apologize for any inconvenience this may cause.
+If you send me a request for the client code I will try my best to provide it to you.

 1. Download the repository.